Niaz Ali Khan: Family

 Chaudhry Niaz Ali Khan had two sons, Chaudhry Muhammad Aslam Khan and Khan Muhammad Azam, and three daughters, Jamila, Saadat and Salima.
 Chaudhry Niaz Ali Khan was a strong believer in quality education and this manifested in him providing his children with the best possible education.
 All three daughters completed their schooling.
 His eldest son, Muhammad Aslam Khan, was educated at one of India's most famous boys boarding schools, Colonel Brown Cambridge School, Dehradun, and his younger son, Khan Muhammad Azam, at Government College, Lahore and Trinity College, Oxford.

 Chaudhry Niaz Ali Khan's son, Khan Muhammad Azam, is married to the eldest daughter of Amir Habibullah Khan Saadi, the pre-1947 Indian freedom fighter and post-1947 Pakistani political leader, and granddaughter of Khan Bahudur Rana Talia Muhammad Khan, the first Muslim Inspector-General of Police in British India.
 His grandson, K.D.
 Rana, was married to the daughter of Lieutenant General Bakhtiar Rana, Chief Martial Law Administrator (West Pakistan) and Commander, I Corps, Pakistan Army (1958–1966) and son of Rana Talia Muhammad Khan.

 Later years

-Chaudhry Niaz Ali Khan died in Jauharabad, (37-A civil lines), Khushab District, Pakistan on 24 February 1976 and is buried in the front courtyard of the Dar ul Islam Trust Institute, Jauharabad, which he founded and which still continues to disseminate religious education to this day.
+Chaudhry Niaz Ali Khan died in Jauharabad, Khushab District, Pakistan on 24 February 1976 and is buried in the front courtyard of the Dar ul Islam Trust Institute, Jauharabad, which he founded and which still continues to disseminate religious education to this day.